sanchayan76/Teeminal-ai/README.md

 - No cloud storage — all data is stored locally
 - Review commands before running (you control execution)

-## ✨ First-year SRM project with real-world value
+## ✨ First-year project with real-world value

 ---